Your running motivation is a fickle thing.

 We often spend too much of our waking hours in a ‘fight or flight’ state; whether it’s during exercise, or in a stressful environment.

 While it might seem trivial at first, constantly being in this ‘fight or flight’ state (also known as a sympathetic state) inhibits your recovery process.
-Rack this up for a few days without any relaxing time, and you’re heading towards physical and mental burnout.
+Rack this up for a few days without any relaxing time, you can kill your running motivation and you’re heading towards physical and mental burnout.

 Spending some time each day in a relaxed state means your brain is producing dopamine – the ‘happiness chemical‘ – and sending signals to your body to repair broken down tissues, relieve stress levels, and encourage sleep.